-Failover with a Single, Non-Clustered WebLogic Server
+3.6.3 Failover with a Single, Non-Clustered WebLogic Server

 If you are running only a single WebLogic Server instance the plug-in only attempts to connect to the server defined with the WebLogicHost parameter.
 If the attempt fails, an HTTP 503 error message is returned.
-The plug-in continues trying to connect to that same WebLogic Server instance until ConnectTimeoutSecs is exceeded.
+The plug-in continues trying to connect to that same WebLogic Server instance for the maximum number of retries as specified by the ratio of ConnectTimeoutSecs and ConnectRetrySecs.

-The Dynamic Server List
+3.6.4 The Dynamic Server List